doehm/eyedroppeR/README.md

     <img src='dev/images/sunset-south-coast-output-s.png'/>

 The palette, image that is saved at the temporary address, and the label will also be returned by the function.
-It will also output to conosole a message that can be copied and pasted directly to your code.
+It will also output to console a message that can be copied and pasted directly to your code.
 That’s the best part!